-Should You Ever Cosign on a Loan?
+Should You Ever Cosign on a Loan, Credit Card, or Lease Agreement?

-To back up a little, cosigning a loan or application (usually for housing or utilities) means that you’re essentially acting as a guarantor on the transaction – if the borrower or applicant doesn't fulfill the terms of the agreement and make payments as they're due, you’re on the hook.
+Cosigning a loan or application (usually for housing or utilities) means that you’re essentially acting as a guarantor on the transaction – if the borrower or applicant doesn't fulfill the terms of the agreement and make payments as they're due, you’re on the hook.
 You either have to make the payments yourself or your credit takes a hit, the same as if you'd taken out a loan yourself and neglected to make payments.

 The most common reason why anyone would cosign on a loan or credit card or rental application is because the actual borrower isn’t a strong enough candidate on their own.
 They may have poor credit.
 Their income may not be sufficient.
 There can be any number of reasons.
 The cosigner is using their good name (and good credit, most often) to back-up the transaction.
 That’s why the majority of cosigners are parents.
 They can use their credit history and established incomes to help their children receive better loan terms or find better housing options.

 As lenders have moved to reduce their risk (especially in the fallout of the Great Recession of 2008) they’ve tightened their standards for lending.
 If young adults haven’t already been working on building their credit history they may find themselves facing an uphill climb.
-In fact, according the Experian survey, the two most common reasons millennials seek cosigners are for student loans (35 percent) and for residential leases (32 percent).

 Therefore, it’s pretty understandable why parents jump into the breach to help their children.
 If they feel they can leverage their credit history to help their children obtain student loans and an apartment in a preferred neighborhood, they’ll do it – even if it’s not in their own best interests.